ARMmbed/mbed-os-5-docs/docs/tools/testing/greentea.md

-### Greentea - test automation for mbed
+### Greentea - test automation for Arm Mbed

 _**G**eneric **re**gression **en**vironment for **te**st **a**utomation_

 #### Introduction

-Greentea is the automated testing tool for mbed OS development.
-It automates the process of flashing mbed boards, driving the test and accumulating test results into test reports.
+Greentea is the automated testing tool for Arm Mbed OS development.
+It automates the process of flashing Mbed boards, driving the test and accumulating test results into test reports.
 Developers use it for local development as well as for automation in a Continuous Integration environment.

 This document should help you start using Greentea.
-Please see the [htrun documentation](https://github.com/ARMmbed/htrun), the tool Greentea uses to drive tests, for the technical details of the interactions between the platform and the host machine.
+Please see the [`htrun` documentation](https://github.com/ARMmbed/htrun), the tool Greentea uses to drive tests, for the technical details of the interactions between the platform and the host machine.

 #### Prerequisites